NCAR/climate-primer-water/doc/ch6_downscaling.rst

 in wind shear and atmospheric stability (Akhter et al. 2023).

 **Post-bias correction is applied after the dynamical downscaling process**.
-This method involves adjusting the outputs of the GCNs and RCMs to match observed data.
+This method adjusts the outputs of the GCNs and RCMs to match observed data.
 The main advantage of post-bias correction is that it directly targets the biases in the high-resolution climate projections produced by the GCMs and RCMs (Chen et al. 2021).
 This approach allows for the correction of biases introduced at both the GCM and RCM stages.
-Post-bias correction can be more flexible and targeted, as it deals directly with the final outputs that are used for impact studies and decision-making.
-Many end-users of climate change data will directly compare the observed climate to the modeled climate, without removing biases.
+Post-bias correction can be more flexible and targeted, as it deals directly with the final outputs used for impact studies and decision-making.
+Many end-users of climate-change data will compare the observed climate to the modeled climate without removing biases.
 Such comparisons reveal the bias in the model instead of the changes of interest.
-Similarly, threshold dependent metrics (e.g. the number of days with heat index greater than 100°F) are extremely sensitive to small biases in the underlying dataset.
-Finally, if there is a need to run impact models, such as hydrologic modes which are often been carefully calibrated to a given observational dataset, it is important to bias-correct the downscaled data in order to retain the underlying statistical properties, to maintain consistency with the hydrologic model calibration.
+Similarly, threshold-dependent metrics (e.g., the number of days with a heat index greater than 100°F) are extremely sensitive to small biases in the underlying dataset.
+Finally, if there is a need to run impact models, such as hydrologic modes which are often carefully calibrated to a given observational dataset, it is important to bias-correct the downscaled data to retain the underlying statistical properties to maintain consistency with the hydrologic model calibration.
 A common approach to bias correction is quantile mapping, which is a statistical technique used to correct biases in climate model output by aligning the statistical distribution of model-simulated variables with observed data.
-The approach involves the following steps:
+The approach involves the following steps.

 -  Cumulative Distribution Functions (CDFs): The CDF of the climate model output is compared to the CDF of the observational data for a